jeongwoo-gobroad/openToDo-web/Methods.md

 > 4. getShareboardTitle($pdo_object, $shareBoard_id)
 >>
->>      This function returns shareBoard title in the string format.
+>>      This function returns shareBoard title in string format.
 >>      RETURNS: String, or if failed, redirection to the main page occurs.

 > 5. checkUserAbleToAlter($pdo_object, $todo_id)